Saloni1327/Silica-Coal-Fly-Ash/README.md

 ## Key Takeaway

 > **Coal fly ash can be approached not only as an industrial waste requiring disposal, but also as a potential secondary raw material.
-This project experimentally explored both high-temperature vitrification and wet-chemical silica recovery as pathways for CFA valorization.**
+This project experimentally explored high-temperature vitrification and wet-chemical silica recovery as two pathways for CFA valorization.**